seansteel3/seansteel3/README.md

 ### HELLO!

 My name is Sean Steele, and I am an aspiring researcher with interests in immunology, genetics, bioinformatics, and statistics.
-I am particularly intrigued where data analytics and statistical modeling can shed light into new insights, both within biology and beyond!
+I am particularly intrigued by the intersection of statistical modeling and biology, but also by the power of data analytics in shedding light into virtaully any field.

-For the last year or so I was working at RayBiotech Life my data modeling and prediction skills in R directly into our workflow, overhauling our optimization process.
-While I enjoyed my time in the lab, I now am working as a data science analyst at Softcrylic.
-For the foreseable future I am excited to explore my statistical interests in more detail professionally.
+Post graduation from Emory Univeristy in 2020, I worked at RayBiotech Life as a lead Research Technician.
+There I applied my statistical modeling skills directectly into our workflow, overhualing our immuno-PCR development process.
+More recently I have pivoted my career path to focus more on data anlytics.
+I am currenlty working as a Data Science Analyst at Softcrylic, where my focus is on ETL engineering and Data Visualizations, as well as machine learning solutions.

+Outside of my professional life I also enjoy investigating a myraid of questions with data analytics, including macro-economic trends sourounding oil prices, general stock market dynamics, and COVID-19 population infection dynamics.
 <!--
 **seansteel3/seansteel3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.